MehulSarup/MealBot-RAG-Personal-Recipe-Recommender/README.md

 ## 🧠 How It Works

-- **Document Ingestion**: Loads structured recipe data from a CSV and enriches it with inferred dietary metadata.
+- **Document Ingestion**: Loads structured recipe data from a CSV and enriches it with inferred dietary metadata (Non-Vegetarian, Vegetarian, Vegan).
 - **Embedding & Indexing**: Embeds recipes using Sentence Transformers and stores them in a FAISS vector database.
 - **Retrieval-Augmented Generation**:
   - Retrieves top relevant recipes based on user input using semantic vector search